AllanJe/multimediate/README.md

 If you have any questions or suggestions you can join me at allan.jerolon@parisdescartes.fr .

-Mediation analysis for Ordinak Outcome with multiple Mediators is still in progress.
+Mediation analysis for ordinal outcome with multiple Mediators is still in progress.